BrianPvanOers/S-GAIN/datasets/README.md

 ### Fashion_MNIST TODO

 This is another popular image dataset consisting of Zalando's article images.
 It is favored over MNIST, because of its higher complexity, and is intended to be a drop in replacement.
-It has 28 x 28 x 1 features, 1 class, and 60000 instances.
+It has 28 x 28 x 1 features, 1 target, and 60000 instances.
 More information can be found in the references.

 #### Labels